cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 variables mutable.
 Let’s explore how and why Cairo enforces immutability, and how you can make your variables mutable.

-When a variable is immutable, once a value is bound to a name, you can’t change that value.
+When a variable is immutable, once a variable is bound to a value, you can’t change that variable.
 To illustrate this, generate a new project called _variables_ in your _cairo_projects_ directory by using `scarb new variables`.

 Then, in your new _variables_ directory, open _src/lib.cairo_ and replace its